 Learn about Lake Tahoe ecosystems and green building design with a docent-led tour of the Tahoe Center for Environmental Sciences including the educational tour of the Thomas J. Long Foundation Education Center and the North Lake Tahoe Demonstration Garden.
 The Thomas J. Long Foundation Education Center is open Tuesday-Friday from 1-5pm for free tours to the public.
 The center is open on Saturdays from 1-5pm during the summer (Memorial Day-Labor Day).
-To schedule a tour, please contact Jill Falman at 775.881-7566 or by email at firstname.lastname@example.org.
+To schedule a tour, please contact Heather Segale at firstname.lastname@example.org or 775.881-7566.

 - The TCES is currently seeking docent volunteers.
 For more information, please contact Heather at email@example.com.

 UC Davis Thomas J. Long Foundation Education Center